Share this post on:

 Persuaders are guided by objective values with their Extraverted Feelings and focus more on the here and now instead of taking a broader view of things, with Introverted Intuition as their lowest function.

-Persuaders are extraverted, preferring time with others to talk things out.
+Persuaders are extraverted, preferring time with others to discuss things.
 They are process-oriented, spontaneous, and flexible.

 Persuaders are “Concrete Perceivers” with Introverted Thinking and Extraverted Sensing.
 When feeling threatened, they speak in a dry, emotionally detached way; they are more practical, referring to specific details and issues.
-And they may behave with the Computer Satir Communication Style.
+They may also behave with the Computer Satir Communication Style.

 ESTP Personality Type cross-reference